14all-agency/shopify-llms-txt-directory/https-affinatiliving-com.md

   - [Pack of 5](https://affinatiliving.com/products/coconut-flakes-original-candle?variant=42443939774545)
     Availability: Available
     Price: $64.95 USD
-- [Black Cherry Original Candle](https://affinatiliving.com/products/black-cherry-original-candle): Black Cherry Original Candle – 10 oz Indulge in the bold, fruity aroma of our Black Cherry Original Candle.
-Poured into a classic 10 oz glass tumbler, this candle is made from a premium soy wax blend for a smooth, even burn.
-The rich fragrance combines juicy black cherries with hints of dark plum and soft vanilla, creating a sweet yet sophisticated scent.
-Scented strongly to fill your space with lasting fragrance.
-Perfect for adding a touch of vibrant warmth and elegance to any room.
-Burn Time – 60–70 Hours
+- [Black Cherry Original Candle](https://affinatiliving.com/products/black-cherry-original-candle): Black Cherry Original Candle – 10 oz Black Cherry is bold, juicy, and richly sweet.
+Dark cherry notes blend with subtle warmth for a scent that feels vibrant and indulgent.
+Made with a clean-burning soy wax blend.Strongly scented.
+Top Notes: Ripe Black CherryMiddle Notes: Sweet Cherry JuiceBase Notes: Light Vanilla, Soft Woods Perfect for adding a pop of sweetness to your space, this candle feels inviting and full-bodied.
+Pair it with our Affinati Matches & Wick Trimmer for the perfect burn every time—your candle’s best companion for clean flames, longer life, and a beautifully polished setup.Up to 55 hours of burn time.
-  Updated: 2025-12-10T19:05:20Z
+  Updated: 2025-12-16T12:51:17Z
   Vendor: Affinati
   Product Type:
   Availability: Available